qqmikey/daily-progress-tracker/README.md

 ```bash
 python reporter.py
 ```
-- On first launch, select report language and authenticate with your GitHub Personal Access Token (with `repo` scope for private repos).
+- On first launch, select report language and authenticate with your GitHub Personal Access Token.
 - Select repositories to track and date range.
 - The tool will generate a Markdown report in `output/YYYY-MM-DD.md`.